Chris Greening — Ceramicist

 Although I have been a potter for about 25 years I actually come from a marine geology (hydrographic surveying in the dredging industry) background and it has been that history which has influenced my decorative styles over the years.
 At school I was fascinated by earth sciences, the patterns in nature and particularly that of the sea and coastal geomorphology.
 Being brought up in Dorset obviously gave me an extensive canvas on which to develop my creativity.

-For the past five years I have been running classes in my Worcester workshop.
-These have mainly been 1-1 classes although I can cater for groups of up to four, each with their own wheel.
+For the past six years I have been running classes in my Worcester workshop.
+These have mainly been 1-2-1 classes although I can cater for groups of up to four, each with their own wheel.
 Most of those who come to one of my classes have never thrown a pot before and I find it very satisfying to see the enjoyment people get from the achievement of creating their first pots.
 The great advantage of being a slipware potter is that in a single taster session we can both create and decorate the pots.
 My wife, fused glass designer Sarah, and I also offer combined pottery and glass courses for those who want to try both crafts.
-While we are socially distancing, classes will be limited to those from the same household, starting in July, and people are booking already which is great.
+At the time of writing we are just preparing to come out of lockdown with socially distanced classes.
+Please get in touch to find out the latest; we are taking bookings and any bookings take into account restrictions.

-Sarah and I will be having a socially-distanced open studio and outdoor shop in North Worcester over the August bank holiday weekend – our wares will be browseable all around the garden and each studio open for visitors (1 household at a time inside).
-We would love to see you – details will follow on social media and my website: www.chrisgreeningpottery.co.uk.www.chrisgreeningpottery.co.uk
+We look forward to the 2021 Open Studio and will have a variety of work available to buy over the August bank holiday weekend – our wares will be browsable all around the garden and each studio open for visitors.
+We would love to see you – details will follow on social media and my website: www.chrisgreeningpottery.co.uk.